cong-wu/SCD-Net/README.md

+# SCD-Net
-# SCD-Net, an SOAT method for Unsupervised Skeleton-based Action Understanding
+## An new SOTA method for Unsupervised Skeleton-based Action Understanding
 (Code will be published soon!)